cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] We have all new {% url "docker examples" docker-images %} you can check out.
 - [x] The `cypress` npm package now checks the currently installed version on `install` and `run` and does not re-install Cypress if it is already installed.
 Addresses {% issue 396 %}.
 - [x] We've added a new `Cypress.Commands` interface to handle adding your own custom commands.
 Addresses {% issue 436 %}.
+- [x] We removed an artificial delay that was being set in between commands.
+This means test commands now run faster.
+- [x] You can now disable Cypress global exception handler.
+Addresses {% issue 254 %}

 **Breaking Changes:**